William Henry Corfield (politician): Early life

-William Henry Corifield was born at Yeovil, Somerset, England in 1843, the son of James and Ann Corfield.
+William Henry Corifield was born at Yeovil, Somerset, England in 1843, the son of James and Ann (née Pitfield) Corfield.
 He attend Kingston School in Yeovil and Spa Villa Academy in Melksham, Wiltshire.

 Aged 19 years, he migrated to Queensland in 1862 where he initially acquainted himself with Queensland bush life working for his uncle, H. C. Corfield on his property "Stanton Harcourt" near Maryborough.
 In 1864 he travelled overland to Clifton Station on the Cloncurry River where he worked.
 In 1867, he tried his luck on the Cape River goldfields but was unsuccessful.

 Business interests

 Deciding there was more money to be made servicing the goldfields than mining them, Corfield established a carrying business in about 1868.
 Using bullock teams, he transported goods from the coastal ports to the various Queensland goldfields.
 In 1878, he formed a partnership with his brother-in-law, Robert Fitzmaurice, to set up businesses in the new town of Winton in Western Queensland.
 They established the North Gregory Hotel and the Corfield & Fitzmaurice Store.
 When Fitzmaurice lost his sight in 1884 Corfield bought out his shares in the businesses, and then sold the hotel but retained the store in partnership with W.M.
 Campbell.
 In 1885 Cobb and Co established a depot in Winton with Corfield as their agent.
-After Campbell died, Corfield took on T. J. O'Rouke as his partner.
+After Campbell died, Corfield took on T. J. O'Rourke as his partner.